Why Intellectual Property Due Diligence Is Necessary

 We Are Ready To Conduct Your IP Due Diligence

 Whether you are acquiring or releasing an IP portfolio through a sale or merger, we can provide the in-depth review and analysis that will add confidence to your ultimate decisions.
 Let Saile Ackerman LLC guide you through the patent process.
-To schedule an initial consultation with our firm, call 845-452-3204 or use our online contact form to schedule a meeting.
+To schedule an initial consultation with an intellectual property attorney at our firm, call 845-452-3204 or use our online contact form to schedule a meeting.